technopreneur-milind/Project/README.md

         #Way1 : For this way , you need to have docker on your machine and access to docker-hub
+ The Docker image is available at https://hub.docker.com/repository/docker/milindtechnopreneur/packages-shop

+  execute runAsDocker.sh
- The Docker image is available at https://hub.docker.com/repository/docker/milindtechnopreneur/packages-shop execute runAsDocker.sh and it will download the image from docker-hub and get the application running , easy !
+  This will download the image from docker-hub and get the application running , easy !

          #Way2 : (Without Docker)

- If you want to run it without docker, execute run.sh and it will download the required libraries and get application running in some time ( This may take up to 5 minutes)
+ If you want to run it without docker: execute run.sh
+ This will download the required libraries and get application running in some time ( This may take up to 5 minutes)

          #Way3 : Build Docker Image on local & run it !

  If you want to go this way , run buildDockerNRun.sh

       #4 : Navigate to UI

- Now navigate to http://docker-ip:4200 ( if you are running UI with docker) or navigate to http://localhost:4200 otherwise Tip : You can find your docker-ip by running following command docker-machine ip  ( for me it is 192.168.99.100 or 192.168.99.101)
+ Now navigate to http://docker-ip:4200 ( if you are running UI with docker) or navigate to http://localhost:4200 otherwise.

+ Tip : You can find your docker-ip by running following command

+ docker-machine ip  ( for me it is 192.168.99.100 or 192.168.99.101)

       #5 : Start Purchasing the packages

  Navigate to packages tab and you should be able to see list of packages here.